qxou14/322-Software-Engineering/README.md

 Also, remember to insert the data inside the appointment relation by using the insert statements I provided in the SQLstatement.txt

 XAMPP steps:<br>1.Once XAMPP has been downloaded, open it and we need to start two servers <b>Apache</b> and <b>MySQL</b>, once the servers have been started, we need to type http://localhost/phpmyadmin/ inside our browser.
 Then we need to create a database named <b>logininfo</b> by clicking the <b>new</b> button on the left hand side.
-<br>2.Then we click in the database that we just created (logininfo) and we will need to create tables and insert some important datas using the <b>SQLstatement.txt</b> file that I created.(simply copy paste) after we click <b>SQL</b> that is in the center of the screen.
+<br>2.Then we click in the database that we just created (logininfo) and we will need to create tables and insert some important datas using the <b>SQLstatement.txt</b> file that I created,(simply copy paste) by clicking <b>SQL</b> button that is in the center of the screen.
 <br>3.Then we create a folder named <b>SESERVER</b> inside the folder htdocs.
 The path for this htdocs folder will be xampp/htdocs
 <br>4.
 Clone the source codes inside the <b>sourceCode</b> folder on our git and put all the source code files inside the <b>SESERVER</b> folder.
 <br>5.
 Type <b>http://localhost/</b> on the browser, and click on <b>SESERVER</b> that we see inside the index page.